Bachelor Nation's Krystal Nielson Gives Birth to Her First Baby - E! Online

 Coach Krystal's baby girl is here!

 On March 31 at 10:17 p.m., Krystal Nielson and boyfriend Miles Bowles welcomed their daughter, who weighed in at 6 lbs.
-3.5 oz and was 18 inches long, according to People.
+3.5 oz and was 18 inches long, her agent, Paul Desisto, told E!
+News.
 They have yet to reveal their baby girl's name.

 On Wednesday, March 24, the Bachelor Nation alum announced the newborn would be induced this week.